The Gene Center Munich provides an excellent environment for doctoral studies.

 For further information see our guidelines or contact:

 Prof. Roland Beckmann (Assistant: Aleksandra Sarman-Grilc firstname.lastname@example.org

 Gene Center groups also participate in several structured PhD programs that offer additional advanced coursework and specialized training, as well as substantial financial support (PhD fellowships).
-These include the Graduate School of Quantitative Biosciences Munich (QBM), the research training group GRK1721 (Integrated Analysis of Macromolecular Complexes and Hybrid Methods in Genome Biology) and the International Max-Planck Research School for Molecular and Cellular Life Sciences (IMPRS-LS).
+These include the Graduate School of Quantitative Biosciences Munich (QBM), the research training group GRK1721 (Integrated Analysis of Macromolecular Complexes and Hybrid Methods in Genome Biology) and the International Max-Planck Research School for Molecular Life Sciences 'From Biological Structures to Neural Circuits' (IMPRS-LS).